-The dreamer to whom Dante compares himself is therefore someone who craves the reality that is already his reality—to be dreaming—as though it were not his reality.
-Dante compresses and ends up with a profoundly existential statement: he is one who craves that which is—“quel ch’è”—as though it were not: “come non fosse” (138).
+The dreamer to whom Dante compares himself is therefore someone who craves the reality that is already his.
+His reality is that he is dreaming.
+He craves that reality as though it were not his reality: in his dream he wishes he were dreaming.
+In conclusion to this comparison, Dante compresses and ends up with a profoundly existential statement: he is one who craves that which is—“quel ch’è”—as though it were not: “come non fosse” (138).

 The simile depicts someone who craves a reality of which he is already in possession, if he could but recognize the reality of his dream.
 As I write in Chapter 7 of The Undivine Comedy, which treats true dreams: “Here the dream is reality; the dreamer need dream no more.
 All the while that he craves reality, ‘what is’—‘quel ch’è’—he is in possession of it, if he could but recognize the reality of his dream, the truth—nonfalsity—of his error” (The Undivine Comedy, p.
 164).

-Here, at the end of Malebolge, we therefore encounter another definition of comedìa: it is a true dream, a dream that is the truth.
+Here, at the end of Malebolge, we encounter a final definition of comedìa, completing the meditation that the encounter with Geryon at the end of Inferno 16 began.
+Comedìa is a true dream, a dream that is the truth.